laantorchaweb/preloader/README.md

 Image Preloader
 ===============

 This is a jquery plugin for pre loading images, it works by grabbing the src of the image in a custom data attribute.
 This comes in handy when you want to display smaller images on mobile for example.
+Or maybe you only want to load the images when the user is scrolling down, or when triggers some event.

 The HTML: